-This Part of FIPA 98 specifications deals with technologies enabling agents to manage explicit, declaratively represented ontologies.
+This FIPA specification deals with technologies enabling agents to manage explicit, declaratively represented ontologies.
 An ontology service for a community of agents is specified for this purpose.
-It is required that the service be provided by a dedicated agent, hereafter called Ontology Agent (OA), whose role in the community is to provide some or all of the following services:
+It is required that the service be provided by a dedicated agent, called an Ontology Agent (OA), whose role in the community is to provide some or all of the following services:

-- discovery of public ontologies in order to access them; - maintain (e.g. register with the DF, upload, download, and modify) a set of public ontologies; - translate expressions between different ontologies and/or different content languages; - respond to query for relationships between terms or between ontologies; - facilitate the identification of a shared ontology for communication between two agents.
+- discovery of public ontologies in order to access them, - maintain (for example, register with the DF, upload, download, and modify) a set of public ontologies, - translate expressions between different ontologies and/or different content languages, - respond to guery for relationships between terms or between ontologies, and, - facilitate the identification of a shared ontology for communication between two agents.

 This specification deals only with the communicative interface to such a service while internal implementation and capabilities are left to developers.
-It is not mandated that every OA be able to execute all those tasks (e.g. translation between ontologies, and identification of a shared ontology are in general very difficult and not always possible to realize), but every OA must be able to participate into a communication about these tasks (possibly responding that it is not able to execute the translation task).
-The interface is specified at the agent communication level [1,2] as opposed to a computational API.
+It is not mandated that every OA be able to execute all those tasks (for example, translation between ontologies, and identification of a shared ontology are in general very difficult and not always possible to realize), but every OA must be able to participate into a communication about these tasks (possibly responding that it is not able to execute the translation task).
+The interface is specified at the agent communication level (see [FIPAacl] and [FIPA00023]) as opposed to a computational API.
 Therefore, the specification defines the interaction protocols, the communicative acts and, in general, the vocabulary that agents must adopt when using this service.

-The specification enables developers to build:
+This specification enables developers to build:

 - agents that access such a service,

-- agents that provide it,
+- agents that provide it, and,

 - agents able to negotiate at run-time a shared ontology for communication.